 What is the cause?

-Heat illness is likely to occur after prolonged exposure to warm temperatures.
+Generally, heat illness is likely to occur after prolonged exposure to warm temperatures.
 It can also develop if working in extremely warm environments, having high fever, being sick or exercising strenuously.

-Eating too much, being overly dressed, not drinking enough fluids or excessive alcohol ingestion can also cause overheating.
+In addition, eating too much, being overly dressed, not drinking enough fluids or excessive alcohol ingestion can also cause overheating.

 What are the indications?

-Once the body turns hotter and could not cool down, the symptoms will worsen.
+Generally, once the body turns hotter and could not cool down, the symptoms will worsen.
 Initially, the individual becomes dehydrated and experiences heat cramps or have other signs of minor heat illness.
 If not treated, the symptoms can worsen, and the condition can progress to heat exhaustion or heatstroke.

 - Heat exhaustion – the signs include weakness, dizziness, muscle aches, nausea or vomiting, headache and increased sweating